 Good news!
 Most cases of false pregnancy are mild and clear up on their own within two to three weeks.
 So, if your dog's symptoms of false pregnancy aren't bothering her too much, your vet might recommend just keeping an eye on things.

-But, if your dog is uncomfortable, producing a lot of milk, or showing extreme behavioral changes, your vet may suggest medication.
-These meds work by reducing prolactin, the hormone responsible for milk production, and some of those maternal behaviors.
+But, if your dog is uncomfortable, producing a lot of milk, or showing extreme behavioural changes, your vet may suggest medication.
+These meds work by reducing prolactin, the hormone responsible for milk production, and some of those maternal behaviours.
 Your vet will determine the best medication and dosage for your dog.

 If you're not planning on breeding your dog, the best way to prevent future episodes of false pregnancy is to have her spayed.
 Just be sure to wait until the current false pregnancy has completely resolved before scheduling the spay (ovariohysterectomy) surgery.